jonathan-ruiz/work-curriculum/README.md

 - **Header Chat Button**: "Ask AI" button appears in the header next to the PDF link
 - **Context-Aware Responses**: The AI is trained on your specific background and experience
+- **Secure Backend Proxy**: API key never leaves the server (Option 1)
+- **Rate Limiting**: Prevents abuse and controls costs
 - **Fallback Mode**: Works without API key (simulated responses)
 - **Print-Friendly**: Chat interface is hidden when printing
 - **Dark Mode Support**: Adapts to your site's theme

+### Security

+The backend proxy provides several security benefits:
+- 🔒 API key is never exposed to the client
+- 🚦 Rate limiting prevents abuse
+- 🌍 CORS protection
+- 🛡️ Input validation and error handling

 ### Customization

-The AI context is defined in `src/services/chatgpt.ts`.
-You can modify the `SYSTEM_CONTEXT` to provide different information about your background.
+The AI context is defined in `server/server.js` (Option 1) or `src/services/chatgpt.ts` (Option 2).
+You can modify the system prompt to provide different information about your background.

 ---